rnd-pro/agent-aggregator/README.md

    - Get key from https://openrouter.ai/
    - Replace `your-openrouter-api-key` with actual key

-3. **Restart Cursor** and you'll have access to **26 tools**:
+3. **Restart Cursor** and you'll have access to **14+ tools** from connected MCP servers:
-   - 14 filesystem operations
+   - Filesystem operations
-   - 7 code analysis tools
+   - Code analysis tools
-   - 2 AI assistance tools
+   - AI assistance tools
-   - 3 filter management tools

-See [CURSOR_INTEGRATION.md](CURSOR_INTEGRATION.md) for full setup guide.
+   - And more based on your configuration

 ### Configuration